Occlusion: Orthopedic Perspectives

 THE MAXILLO-MANDIBULAR JOINT

 The articular surfaces of the maxillo-mandibular joint also resist forceful compression by interproximal bracing.
-Teeth at rest are separated by interproximal gaps of three to twenty-one microns.12 Occlusal force not only depresses teeth, but also tips them mesially and lingually until their interproximal gaps close and the adjacent teeth make physical contact.
+Teeth at rest are separated by interproximal gaps of three to twenty-one microns.12 Occlusal force not only depresses teeth, but it also tips them mesially and lingually until their interproximal gaps close and the adjacent teeth make physical contact.
 The extreme friction produced by this forceful interproximal contact locks together groups of neighboring teeth and thereby enables them to function as a single structural unit, like one long tooth supported by many roots.

 THE HABITUAL MANDIBULAR BRACING AREA (HMBA)